Phoenix Wright: Ace Attorney: Music

-The game's original soundtrack was entirely composed by Masakazu Sugimori with PCM.
-However, the music was originally meant to be composed with programmable sound generator (PSG), Sugimori had never made music using a PSG as he was used to PCM for two years with PCM not being allowed to be utilized for development.
-Sugimori was worried and thought there was no way from him make PSG music as good as the team behind the Game Boy Advance Mega Man games but Atsushi Mori allowed Sugimori to use PCM and not worry about the amount of notes he used or what the team thinks.
-He allowed Sugimori to compose as much music as he could on the limited hardware.
-Despite, one of the game's programmers being angry at him, Sugimori credits Mori, for allowing the music and sound effects, claiming that if it weren't for him, it wouldn't be nearly as good as the final version.
+The game's original soundtrack was entirely composed by Masakazu Sugimori.
+It was his first video game soundtrack, he worked on.
+Sugimori used PCM to create the music.
+However, the music was originally meant to be composed with programmable sound generator (PSG), He had never made music using a PSG as he was used to PCM for two years with PCM not being allowed to be utilized for development.
+He was worried and thought there was no way from him make PSG music as good as the team behind the Mega Man GBA games but Atsushi Mori allowed Sugimori to use PCM and not worry about the amount of notes he used or what the team thinks.
+He allowed him to compose as much music as he could on the limited hardware.
+Despite, one of the game's programmers being angry at him, he credits Mori, for allowing the music and sound effects, claiming that if it weren't for him, it would've sounded completely different and the game wouldn't have been as popular.

-Besides the team wanting Sugimori to use PSG, Sugimori had the freedom to make any type of music, he wanted for the game.
-However, Shu Takumi gave out instructions to Sugimori to make sure the music didn't interfere with the thinking process of the player during the deduction scenes of the game and wanted every scene to have completely different sounding music.
+Besides the team wanting Sugimori to use PSG, he had the freedom to make any type of music, he wanted for the game despite having initial discussions to discuss how Sugimori would approach the music of the game.
+However, Shu Takumi gave out instructions to him to make sure the music didn't interfere with the thinking process of the player during the deduction scenes of the game and wanted every scene to have completely different sounding music.
+As a result, Sugimori decided to use music that he was listening to, such as jazz fusion groups, classical musicians, Jpop, western music, 80s pop music and rock bands.
+Sugimori's goal wasn't to create music that could be simply categorised into a single genre, but to instead infuse the soundtrack with a bunch of different styles that would help convey the necessary emotions of each individual scene.
 Sugimori originally planned to use fusion music but quickly decided to make music that had the chords of fusion music, but the rhythm of techno music.